Richard Boyle, 3rd Earl of Burlington: Life

 Lord Burlington never closely inspected Roman ruins or made detailed drawings on the sites; he relied on Palladio and Scamozzi as his interpreters of the classic tradition to do so.
 Burlington's Palladio drawings include many reconstructions of Vitruvius' Roman buildings, which he planned to publish.
 In the meantime, he adapted the palazzo facade in the illustration for the London house of General Wade at Old Burlington Street in 1723, which was published for Vitruvius Britannicus iii (1725).

 This publication put a previously unknown Palladio design into circulation.
 Another source of his inspiration were drawings he collected, some drawings of Palladio himself which had belonged to Inigo Jones, and many more of Inigo Jones' pupil John Webb, which William Kent published in 1727 (although a date of 1736 is generally accepted) as "Some Designs of Mr Inigo Jones"... with some additional designs that were by Kent and Burlington.
 The important role of Jones' pupil Webb in transmitting the palladian-neo-palladian heritage was not understood until the 20th century.

 By the early 1730s, Palladian style had triumphed as the generally accepted manner for a British country house or public building.
 For the rest of his life, Lord Burlington was "the Apollo of the arts" as Horace Walpole phrased it— and Kent, "his proper priest."

+In 1731, Alexander Pope, who had been a friend of Burlington since about 1715, addressed the first of his Moral Essays to him, on the subject Of False Taste.
+This described good taste in specific interests of his, such as landscaping, gardens and architecture.

 In 1739, Lord Burlington was involved in the founding of a new charitable organisation called the Foundling Hospital.
 Burlington was a governor of the charity, but did not formally take part in planning the construction of this large Bloomsbury children's home, completed in 1742.
 The architect for the building was a Theodore Jacobsen, who took on the commission as an act of charity.

 Many of Lord Burlington's projects have suffered from rebuilding or additions, from fire, or from losses due to urban sprawl.
 In many cases, his ideas were informal: at Holkham Hall, the architect Matthew Brettingham recalled that "the general ideas were first struck out by the Earl of Burlington and the Earl of Leicester, assisted by Mr. William Kent."
 Brettingham's engraved publication of Holkham credited Burlington specifically with the ceilings for the portico and the north dressing room.